prashantkadam-py/copycat/README.md

 * **`copycat_demo.ipynb`:** A Python-based quick start example for users who want to integrate Copycat into other tools or build upon its functionality.
     * Open in [Colab](https://colab.research.google.com/github/google-marketing-solutions/copycat/blob/main/copycat_demo.ipynb)
     * View in [Github](https://github.com/google-marketing-solutions/copycat/blob/main/copycat_demo.ipynb)

+* **`Copycat on Sheets`:** Copycat on sheets is a separate git repository which allows you to deploy Copycat with Google Cloud Run Functions and then use it directly from a Google Sheet.
+Provides the smoothest user experience once it is set up, including easy methods to pull data from Google Ads, but requires some effort for the first setup and provides a limited subset of the Copycat functionality.
+    * Go to the [Github](https://github.com/google-marketing-solutions/copycat_on_sheets) to get started

 **Prerequisites:**